Schossi/ActionAdventureWeb/_pages/manual/content/persistence.md

 As mentioned above the container does not save to disk itself, instead it references a __PersistenceSaverBase__ for that purpose.
 This is done so that the 'device-facing' part of persistence is easily replaceable as I anticipate it might have to be customized depending on the built platform and other factors.

+Since objects access persistence in __Awake__ the loading has to be done before any other Awake calls happen.
+This means that the object initially triggering Load(PersistenceContainer, SoulsCommons) needs to have a lowered __Script Execution Order__.
+The upside of this is that we can be sure that all objects are done loading when Start is called.

 ## Souls

 State in AdventureSouls is split into a couple different areas. __SoulsSystemPersistence__ is a global area independent of the save slot that is used for settings like the sound effects volume but also to save a short info structure for every save index that is displayed in the title screen. __SoulsPlayerPersistence__ is just used by the player character, the player gets its own area because it is saved quite frequently.
 The __SoulsPermanentPersistence__ is used to save permanent world state like collected items or pulled levers.
 Lastly __SoulsTemporaryPersistence__ is where any state resides that is discarded whenever the player changes the level or sits at a bonfire.
 It contains the state of the enemies and destructible environment objects.